Welcome to Residence Life at Holy Cross!

-The residential program will accommodate 240 men and women, in James, Basil and Anselm halls, along with the South Hall and Pulte Hall apartments.
-The close proximity of the residence halls to classrooms, St. Joseph Chapel, Pfeil Recreation Center, McKenna Library, Siegfried Dining Hall, Hammes Bookstore, computer lab, and faculty offices provides an ideal collegiate environment for residents.
+The close proximity of the residence halls to classrooms, St. Joseph Chapel, Pfeil Recreation Center, McKenna Library, Siegfried Dining Hall, Hammes Bookstore, computer labs, and faculty offices provides an ideal collegiate environment for residents.
+Learn more about our residence halls.